mattermost/docs/source/help/getting-started/searching.rst

 .. image:: ../../images/search-files.png

-- For Mattermost Cloud workspaces, supported document types include PDF, DOCX, PPTX, ODT, HTML, and plain text documents.
+- For Mattermost Cloud workspaces, supported document file formats include PDF, DOCX, PPTX, ODT, HTML, and plain text documents.
-- For Mattermost Self-Managed workspaces, supported document types include PDF, PPTX, ODT, HTML, and plain text documents.
-Your System Admin can also enable the ability to perform content searches for DOCX, RTF, and PAGES files.
-See XXX for details.
+- For Mattermost Self-Managed workspaces, supported document file formats include PDF, PPTX, ODT, HTML, and plain text documents.
+Your System Admin can `extend content search support to include DOCX, RTF, and PAGES file formats <https://docs.mattermost.com/administration/config-settings.html#enable-document-search-by-content>`__.
-- The abiliy to search for documents within ZIP files can be enabled by a System Admin.
-See XXX for details.
+- Your System Admin can also `extend content search support to include documents within ZIP files <https://docs.mattermost.com/administration/config-settings.html#enable-searching-content-of-documents-within-zip-files>`__.

-To narrow your file search results further in the **Search Results** pane, select the filter option, then select the file types to filter by, such as documents, spreadsheets, images, and more.
+To narrow your file search results further in the **Search Results** pane, select the filter option, then select the types of files to filter by, such as documents, spreadsheets, images, and more.

 .. image:: ../../images/file-search-filter.png